getnikola/coil/docs/admin/setup.rst

 Chown ``my_comet_site`` *recursively* to ``nobody``, or whatever user Comet will run as.
 Comet must be able to write to this directory.

+Make sure to fix permissions if you fool around the site directory!

 Server
 ======